Configurationz/Jenkins_Ins/HOM_DIR.md

 ```
 /var/lib/jenkins
 ```
-* Firstly, become a root user as we can login any user being a superuser.
+* To verify, become a root user as we can login any user being a superuser.
 ```
 sudo -i
 ```